tsvetanilievdev/beauty-zone/README.md

 ## Features
 - There is authentication - login, register, logout;
 - Book an hour - CRUD operations - create, edit and delete;
-- Private content for users - Users booking,
+- Private content for users :
+    - Users booking,
     - More detailed information for procedures for users.
+- Seaching of procedures

 ### `Live demo`